Divya4242/aws-kops-kubernetes-fullstack-app/README.md

   ```sh
   kubectl get svc -n ingress-nginx
   ```

-* Alternatively, you can find the Load Balancer DNS name in the AWS Management Console under EC2 -> Load Balancers.

 ![image](https://github.com/Divya4242/Kops-Kubernetes/assets/113757574/466978b1-5e99-488d-bf6f-35ee0468eafb)

+* Alternatively, you can also find the Load Balancer DNS name in the AWS Management Console under EC2 -> Load Balancers.

-### 14. Configure DNS in Route 53
+**Configure DNS in Route 53:**
 Add a CNAME record in Route 53 to point to the Load Balancer DNS name:

 1. Go to Route 53 and select your hosted zone.